deniseosoria/BookBuddy/README.md

 - **/register:** Allows users to create an account.
 - **/account:** Displays user-specific account information, including the username/email and a list of checked-out books.

+## Requirements

+### Project Management

+- GitHub Project with detailed planning tickets and task descriptions.
+- GitHub repository containing all relevant code and commits.

 ### Functionality

 - **Unauthenticated Users:**